-How Does the Public Health Command Support the R2C?
+How Does the Army Public Health Center Support the R2C?

-The Public Health Command (PHC) supports the R2C in its efforts to integrate and synchronize the Army's multiple efforts and programs designed to improve readiness and resilience.
+The Army Public Health Center (APHC) supports the R2C in its efforts to integrate and synchronize the Army's multiple efforts and programs designed to improve readiness and resilience.
 The R2C Plan will create a holistic, collaborative and coherent enterprise to increase individual and unit resilience and performance, which ultimately prepares Soldiers, Civilians, and their Families to deal with the rigors and challenges of a demanding profession.

-Support from the PHC comes through its oversight of installation Community Health Promotion Councils (CHPC).
-The PHC through the installation CHPCs establishes the necessary governance from the Department of the Army to enable effective and efficient delivery of programs and services that support readiness and resilience.
+Support from the APHC comes through its oversight of installation Community Health Promotion Councils (CHPC).
+The APHC through the installation CHPCs establishes the necessary governance from the Department of the Army to enable effective and efficient delivery of programs and services that support readiness and resilience.

 Why are Community Health Promotion Councils Key?